Game day just isn’t game day without some wings! With the Super Bowl coming up, I’ve been on the hunt for a new tasty wing recipe.

 The wings were good, but we were really there for the company.

 My mom never made wings at home, and we lived in a very rural area without many restaurants, so the only wings I ever had were from this one restaurant.
-It wasn’t until I was in college that I realized exactly how good the wings were… because I had bad wings.
+It wasn’t until I was in college that I realized exactly how good the wings were from my hometown dive… some restaurants make really bad wings, y’all.

-These sweet and spicy wings hit all the right notes.
+These sweet and spicy wings are a symphony of flavor.
+They won’t melt off your face, but the heat is nice.
+The sweetness shines through on the back end without being sickeningly sweet.
 If you like a lot of sauce, double the amount you make.
 You’ll have plenty of liquid.

 I prefer my wings SUPER crispy, so I also broil them for a bit longer than the original recipe calls for.
 You just have to watch them really closely, or suddenly they will go from delicious crispy to totally burnt.
 Ask me how I know…